 Let’s take the theme of self love as an example.
 If you’ve chosen to experience self love you’ve chosen to experience self love from all different angles.

 So you might start by finding it hard to love yourself.
 You could have been born into a family where you didn’t get taught self worth or felt guilty for putting yourself first.
 Perhaps you go through a stage of hating yourself and resenting people who put themselves first.
 You may spend years putting yourself last before learning that in order to give more to others you need to be filled up first.
 You could find yourself in bad relationship after bad relationship before deciding that even though you love them you actually love you more (I love you Samantha Jones).

 Perhaps you actually abuse yourself in some way (food, words, name your poison) or let yourself be taken advantage of by others.
 You might find yourself on the receiving end of being in relationship with someone who doesn’t love themselves and get frustrated as hell as they mirror you back.
 You may eventually learn to like yourself, entertain the thought of loving yourself and then dare to go all in.
 After which you could find yourself as a beacon for people who struggle with the same thing you have just overcome and get annoyed at how they won’t just help themselves.

-When I say this to my clients in my Soul Readings, there’s often whopping sigh of relief and a drop of the shoulders.
+When I share this with someone at one of my workshops or on a live call for my membership, there’s often a whopping sigh of relief and a drop of the shoulders.
 Us spiritual overachievers put so much pressure on ourselves to get it right that sometimes we miss the value of the time spent in getting it wrong.

 And the best bit?
-When we truly explore a life theme from all angles, we can then be the shining light for others on a similar path – which continues our exploration of our chosen theme even more!
-This school of life thing is never ending lol.
+When we truly explore a life theme from all angles, we can then be the shining light for others on a similar path – which continues our exploration of our chosen theme even more… I guess it’s true that this school of life thing is never-ending!